Trambak4920/Honeypot_Threat_Analysis/Interface/Interface.md

 (under development)
 ## Backend
 ### Usage(Based on current dev stage)
+#### LOG parsing and DB Population
 After the Honeypot has appended logs into the respective folder the folowing are the usage instructons:
 - Mongodb server is to be setup (if logs are to be stored in server)
-- Virtual env for log-parser is to be setup wih respective dependencies installed
+- Virtual env for python is to be setup wih respective dependencies installed
 ```
 pip install -r requirements.txt
 ```